clhenrick/portfolio/_drafts/observable-prototyping.md

 title: "Observable Notebooks for Data Viz Prototyping"
 layout: page
 date: 2021-02-06
-teaser: "Elaborating on my prototyping process for a fellowship with Google.org"
+teaser: "Elaborating on a prototyping process for a fellowship with Google.org"
 header: no
 comments: true
 tags:
   - Observable Notebooks
+  - Data Visualization
   - Prototyping
   - Google.org Fellowship
 ---